UMass-RC/unity-docs/docs/tools/ColabFold.md

 ### Make predictions with ColabFold using a batch script

 A batch script can be used to make predictions with ColabFold.
-It should be noted that predictions on proteins longer than 1000bp should be run on a GPU node with at least 11GB VRAM and that the whole process can be expedited on a large set of input protein sequences by submitting the batch script as an [array job](https://slurm.schedmd.com/job_array.html).
+It should be noted that predictions on proteins longer than 2000 amino acids should be run on a GPU node with at least 16GB VRAM and that the whole process can be expedited on a large set of input protein sequences by submitting the batch script as an [array job](https://slurm.schedmd.com/job_array.html).

-The code below provides an example on how to make predictions using `colabfold_batch` in a batch script:
+The code below provides an example on how to make predictions using `colabfold_batch` in a batch script.
+The SBATCH options specify resources including access to a GPU with at least 16GB of VRAM (`--constraint=vram16`) necessary to run colabfold on a protein of 2894 amino acids.

 The parameter `--stop-at-score` is used to stop generating models until the predicted confidence metric (pLDDT or predicted local distance difference test) is reached.